jfrog/project-examples/golang-example/README.md

 Future builds will not need to run this command and also the previous one.
 > jfrog rt gp go-local --self=false --deps=ALL

-Build the project with vgo and resolve the project dependencies from Artifactory.
+Build the project with go and resolve the project dependencies from Artifactory.
 > jfrog rt go build go-virtual

 Publish the package we build to Artifactory.